CrashOverride85/zc95/README.md

 ## Known issues
    - Excessive capacitance on USB power input.
 Doesn't seem to cause a problem with USB chargers, and the USB socket is for charging only.
    - When plugged in, all power is drawn from the USB input.
-Things can go wrong if it tries to draw more power than the charger can supply, which is especially likely if using the box whilst it's also charging,  A future firmware version might make the box change-only when plugged in.
+Things can go wrong if it tries to draw more power than the charger can supply, which is especially likely if using the box whilst it's also charging.
+A future firmware version might make the box change-only when plugged in.
-   - Both issues could likely be addressed by swapping to more suitable charge controller for this application (e.g. BQ24075)
+   - Both issues could likely be addressed by swapping to more suitable charge controller for this application (e.g. BQ25601, or BQ25630 when widley available)
    - A bit slow to charge; it currently charges at ~780mA, which for a 5300mAh cell means a charge time from 0% to 100% of around 7 hours
+   - Silkscreen around J6 doesn't make the intended orientation clear.
+Getting this backwards isn't a serious issue, it just needs to match the connector soldered onto to the display

 [zc95]: docs/images/powered_up.jpg "Assembled ZC95"
 [gh25]: https://github.com/CrashOverride85/zc95/discussions/25